Foreinyel/jvs/README.md

 Then, run `jvs hot` to add hot commands to PATH.

-At last, reopen Ternimal or refresh PATH to active hot commands
+At last, reopen Terminal or refresh PATH to active hot commands